 Why Invest in Manchester Property

 Are you wondering why you should buy property in Manchester?
 Discover why by reading our article on the regeneration of Manchester throughout the years.
-You'll discover where to buy property in Manchester for capital growth and rental income and why places like Salford Quays are now coveted places to live and work, especially with young professionals due the development of MediaCityUK and improved transport links.
+You'll learn where to buy property in Manchester for capital growth and rental income and why places like Salford Quays are now coveted places to live and work, especially with young professionals due the development of MediaCityUK and improved transport links.

 The property market in Manchester has been thriving; with average Manchester property prices increasing 5% year on year.
 Some of the most attractive apartments for sale in greater Manchester are in the areas of Ancoats, Deansgate, Castlefields and the Northern Quarter.
-We believe that Manchester house price growth will continue because the development of world class-A offices and leisure facilities are drawing a young population to the city, ahead of London, due to lifestyle and affordablity.
+We believe that Manchester house price growth will continue because the development of new office spaces and leisure facilities are attracting a young population to the city.

 Manchester Property Market Fundamentals